samjolley/md.dev/README.md

 * This theme requires WordPress 4.3 or greater.

 ## INSTALL
-1. Upload the Utility Pro theme folder via FTP to your `wp-content/themes/` directory.
+1. Upload the MD Pro theme folder via FTP to your `wp-content/themes/` directory.
 2. Go to your WordPress admin and select Appearance.
-3. Activate the Utility Pro theme.
+3. Activate the MD Pro theme.
-4. For automatic updates, enter your license key in Genesis > Utility Pro License.
+4. For automatic updates, enter your license key in Genesis > MD Pro License.
 5. Inside your WordPress admin, go to Genesis > Theme Settings and configure them to your liking.
 To set up the theme like the demo, please follow the instructions at https://store.carriedils.com/support/documentation/.

 ## WIDGET AREAS
 ### Primary Sidebar
 This is the primary sidebar if you are using the Content/Sidebar or Sidebar/Content Site Layout option.
-### Utility Bar
+### MD Bar
 This widgetized area appears above the header.
 You can use this area to communicate important information to your site visitors.
 ### Header Right
 This is the widgetized area that appears at the top right of the header.
 If it is active then Genesis style will follow the Partial Header style otherwise it will follow the Full Image Header Style, if image header is selected.